3.2: Protein Purification

 \end{equation}

-Therefore, the electrophoretic mobility U is proportional to the charge density (charge/size, Q/Rs) of the particle, not just the size as is the case for spherical proteins in size exclusion chromatography.
+Therefore, the electrophoretic mobility U is proportional to the particle's charge density (charge/size, Q/Rs), not just the size, as is the case for spherical proteins in size exclusion chromatography.
 Macromolecules of different charge densities can thus be separated by electrophoresis.
-This discussion deals with the simplest case, since in reality there are counter ions in the solution (from salts) which would form a cloud around the charged macromolecule, and partially shield the charged particle from the electric field E.
+This discussion deals with the simplest case since, in reality, there are counter ions in the solution (from salts), which would form a cloud around the charged macromolecule and partially shield the charged particle from the electric field E.

-Modern day electrophoresis is conducted in solid gels (such as polyacrylamide), which are formed from liquid acrylamide solutions after the addition of a polymerizing agent.
-The solid gel is porous to solute and solvent molecules and serves as a medium for electrophoresis while helping to eliminate convection forces in the liquid which interfere with the separation.
-Electrophoretic experiments have been conducted on the space station in weightless conditions in order to prevent such perturbations.
+Modern-day electrophoresis is conducted in solid gels (such as polyacrylamide) formed from liquid acrylamide solutions after adding a polymerizing agent.
+The solid gel is porous to solute and solvent molecules.
+It serves as a medium for electrophoresis while helping to eliminate convection forces in the liquid that interfere with the separation.
+Electrophoretic experiments have been conducted on the space station in weightless conditions to prevent such perturbations.

 It has been determined that the actual electrophoretic mobility of the protein, U, is a function of the mobility of the protein in a concentrated sucrose solution (Uo) and T, the total concentration of the acrylamide in the polymerized gel.
 The higher the concentration of acrylamide in the unpolymerized gel solution, the smaller the size of the pores in the polymerized gel.
 An equation showing the relationship between U, Uo, and T is shown below: